10th April 2026

 A man attending to a chocolate sculpture of York Minster

-An offshoot of York Food Festival, York Chocolate Festival takes place in the spring and celebrates the sweet cocoa core of the historic city.
+An offshoot of York Food Festival, York Chocolate Festival takes place in the spring and celebrates the historic city’s sweet cocoa heritage.
 Over five days, you can satisfy your sweet tooth at different stalls selling confectionery and beautiful bakes at the festival market.
-There’ll also be a trail of tasty samples to try as you walk around the city, and other chocolatey activities the whole family can enjoy (Easter egg hunt anyone?).
+The event also features a trail of tasty samples to try as you walk around the city, alongside other chocolate-themed activities the whole family can enjoy, including an Easter egg hunt.

 Where?
 St. Sampsons Square, Parliament Street, York, North Yorkshire, YO1 8SG.